hopsoft/bg/README.md

 This library allows you to invoke ActiveRecord instance methods in the background.

 * `Bg::Asyncable` uses concurrent-ruby to execute methods in a different thread
-* `Bg::Deferrable` uses ActiveJob to execute methods in a different process
+* `Bg::Deferrable` uses ActiveJob to execute methods in a background process

 ## Quickstart